June 15, 2017

 - The Investment Office approves and coordinates acceptance of all gifts of marketable securities.

 - The Investment Office will calculate the value of the gift by using an average of the high and low trading price on the date of the gift.
+Once the Investment Office has determined the value of the gift, it will forward that information to Advancement Gift Services, which will book the gift at the determined value and generate and provide a gift receipt to the donor.

 - In most cases, gifts of marketable securities will be promptly sold in accordance with established university practice.
 The Investment Office and the Senior Vice President of University Advancement must approve any request by a donor that USC hold and refrain from selling a marketable security.